svanad/TidyData/README.md

 The data is generated in the tab separated format.
 Read the data into R with
 `read.table("tidydata.txt", header = TRUE)`

 The script uses the plyr library.
+The way the script works is described in the Code book

 ##References
 * description and full original dataset